 Install UFT Mobile with Docker (on-premises)

 This section describes how to install UFT Mobile on a Linux platform using Docker.
-Docker is a platform that enables you to develop, ship, and run applications via a container.
+With Docker, you develop, ship, and run applications via a container.
 This section is relevant only for on-premises deployments of UFT Mobile.

 Docker uses a standard container format that lets developers prepare applications inside containers.
 System administrators and other teams, such as Quality Assurance engineers, run the container to deploy the application.
 For details, see the Docker documentation.

 Follow the steps below to install Docker:

 - Install Docker on the target machine, along with its dependencies.
 Currently, only the 64-bit version is supported.
 For installation details, see the Docker Installation guide.

 - Set up the target machine environment as required.

 Obtain the UFT Mobile server image